sinapinto/tfwm/README.md

 Configuration is done throught the `config.h` file.
 The documentation in there should make configuration pretty straightforward.

 bwm does not come with a panel.
-However, if you want to use your own, bwm supports the EWMH hints needed to easily find the workspace (and some others, too).
+However, if you want to use your own, bwm supports the EWMH hints needed to easily find the workspace.
 Here's a simple example using [dzen2](http://github.com/robm/dzen).

 ```sh
 #!/bin/sh